pscedu/psc-wpdocs/aibd/conda_best_practices.md

 ## Use different directories when needed

-Similar to when the .conda symlink from HOME to PROJECT was created in the “Before you start” section (and the “[Storing your Anaconda environments](http://www.psc.edu/resources/software/anaconda)” of the Bridges User Guide), it is possible to have multiple directories for the different conda environments, and use that to have a way to archive the different environment configurations across time.
+Similar to when the .conda symlink from HOME to PROJECT was created in the "Before you start" section (and the "[Storing your Anaconda environments](http://www.psc.edu/resources/software/anaconda)" of the Bridges User Guide), it is possible to have multiple directories for the different conda environments, and use that to have a way to archive the different environment configurations across time.